keinsell/keinsell/www/src/content/blog/mad-developer-yelling-at-industry.md

 Using external libraries to build your own software without rewriting the same code isn't inherently bad, but is it sustainable?
 I've observed that junior developers and interns often overuse libraries and APIs to such an extent that the original code written by the developer constitutes perhaps only 10-20% of the entire software.
 The rest depends on external parties or services that could theoretically fail at any moment.
 This excessive reliance on external components often leads to a situation where the software goes down due to its coupling and dependency, often without any possibility of porting these functionalities to a custom-made abstraction as a contingency plan.

 In my mind, I've always adhered to a limited-trust rule.
 While some scenarios are less likely, anything can fail or simply be discontinued.
 What happens when a third-party service, integral to tightly coupled software, shuts down?
 The estimated time for a rewrite or refactor could be 3-6 months.
 It's not just about the software and code; it's about the customers who may not be able to use the product for an extended period or about the entire business potentially going bankrupt due to such shortsighted planning.
 It's disheartening that I've been criticized for porting libraries, creating data structures, and reducing dependency on third-party software (e.g., just to have a simple mock implementation) wherever I've worked.
-I'm accused of "overcomplicating things" by developers who have no side projects, haven't maintained long-term projects, or have no genuine intention to understand the reasoning behind my approach to building software.

 I always thought we're engineers dedicated to building solutions meant to last, at least that was the majority back in the day, a time when programming was the domain of the stereotypical autists and nerds with no personal life.
 You would be reprimanded for asking a trivial question, to encourage independent research.
 The learning process was focused on becoming self-sufficient, as programming inherently is.
 Eventually, you'll need to solve a problem on your own, a domain-specific issue that you can't find solutions for online.
 What will you do then?
 Copy code?
 Consult StackOverflow?
 Spoiler: You'll need to sit down and solve it, and I hope such challenges present themselves to every programmer multiple times in their career, or else they should seriously reconsider their career choice.
 Would you refuse to solve a problem just because it's too complex?